Self Starter Offer Price in USD

 The program centres around 12 succinct but essential exercises, presented in easy-to-follow worksheets you can print out or view on your iPad while writing your responses in a journal at your favourite cafe.

-Plan for three hours per module (and a glass of bubbles or cup of your favourite tea), once per week, if you want to be leisurely about it.
-But, once you have all the modules by the last week of class, you could also easily push straight through and write your new Kind Business Plan™ in a weekend.
+Plan for three hours per module (and a glass of bubbles or cup of your favourite tea), each day for a work week (5 business days).
+If you want to be leisurely about it, you can take a few weeks.
+But if you are a fire-y type, you could also easily push straight through and write your new Kind Business Plan™ in a weekend.
 Totally do-able!

 Who is this program for?